sowbug/cold-wallet-generator/README.md

 Cold Wallet Generator
 =====================

 Given one or more Bitcoin addresses with private keys, generates a TeX or HTML file suitable for printing and putting into cold storage.
+Now with BIP 0038 symmetric encryption.

 Requirements
 ============